scrapinghub/web-poet/docs/advanced/fields.rst

         async def to_item(self) -> CustomItem:
             return await item_from_fields(self, item_cls=CustomItem)

-However, in many cases the items are quite similar, and share many of the attributes.
-The easiest case is an addition of a new field; you can do it like this:
+However, if items are similar, and share many attributes, this approach could lead to boilerplate code.
+For example, you might be extending an item with a new field, and it'd be required to duplicate definitions for all other fields.

+Instead of using dependency injection you can make your Page Object a subclass of the original Page Object; that's a nice way to add a new field to the item:

 .. code-block:: python